 during lunch a sucker’s breeze blew up and tempted us to a few runs, but then died. eventually we warmed ourselves briefly in the sauna, but knowing that 4 miles separated us from the promise of wind in the south broads, we soon pushed off.

-again is was fairy fast pushing, with such a marvelous surface, and just as, sweating, we neared the broads, sure enough, the much-longed-for wind had us finally jumping with relief into cockpits….
+again is was fairly fast pushing, with such a marvelous surface, and just as, sweating, we neared the broads, sure enough, the much-longed-for wind had us finally jumping with relief into cockpits….

 there are many joys in iceboating, but today we felt one especially: when the wind finally takes hold, seriously takes hold, gives you that go-anywhere freedom….after hours of pushing.